RichardCoffee/privacy-my-way/README.md

 When using the Upload option, be aware that Github includes the version number as part of the directory name inside the zip file.
 You will need FTP or SSH access to around that.
 Once you have the plugin actually installed, then upgrades via the admin dashboard will work just fine.
-If anyone knows how to get github not to add the version number, please let me know by opening an issue about it.
+If anyone knows how to get github not to add the version number to the tarball's internal directory, please let me.

 ### Manual Installation

 This is your best option, although if you have gotten this far you probably don't need these instructions.

 1. Download [the latest release](https://github.com/RichardCoffee/privacy-my-way/releases/latest).
-2. Copy the `privacy-my-way` directory into your WordPress plugin directory.
+2. Upload the master.zip file to your site via the Upload Plugin button on the __Plugins -> Add New__ admin page, or if using ftp, unzip the file into a temp directory and copy the `privacy-my-way` directory into your WordPress plugin directory.
 Remove the version number when doing so.
 3. Go to __Dashboard -> Plugins__ screen and activate the plugin.
 4. Either click on the __Settings__ link, or go to __Dashboard -> Setting -> Privacy My Way__, to edit and save the options.